WanderingLad/Employee-Tracker/README.md

 # Employee Tracker

 ## Description
 This is an Employee Tracker.
-The point of this project is to have a list of employees that you can sort through and edit.
+You can create, edit and track employees, roles, and departments for whatever needs you may have.
+Using MySQL and inquirer mainly, this project is a simple relational database backend.

 ## Installation
 Node.js https://nodejs.org/en/